marait123/music-notes-reader/README.md

 # plan
   -update 13/12/2020
     - we need to do the following
-       - we need someone to work on adjusting the image eg.music2.JPG to be similar to music1.JPG Hint(he should look for non-affinetransformation)
        - we need 2 people to work on extracting features of each symbol.
        - we need someone to integrate the work of the different stages.
+       - we need someone to work on adjusting the image eg.music2.JPG to be similar to music1.JPG Hint(he should look for non-affine transformation)